-Looking after your mental health, your mood and your emotional wellbeing is every bit as important as taking care of yourself physically.
+Looking after your mental health, your mood and your emotional wellbeing is as important as taking care of yourself physically.

 Mental health conditions such as depression, anxiety and bipolar disorder are common.
 1 in 4 adults will experience some kind of mental health problem over the course of a year, and for some people it can be a long-term or recurring issue.